mnr/writing-wip/hotmeal.md

 “Well, I’ve got a lot of important things to do today.”
 Araci considers the vacuum cleaner.
 “But I’m always interested in a mystery.
 Please continue.”

 “You need to consider the meal Dakota was playing with,” she says.
 “Unfortunately, there isn’t enough of it left for you to examine.
 If you don’t already know, you can’t buy them.
 Yet.
 Dakota’s accident only added a round of testing.
-It will not make a difference; They’re dangerous.”
+It will not make a difference.
+They’re dangerous.”

-She continues, “They are difficult to understand.
+She continues, “The meals are difficult to understand.
 You would have to hire some high-powered electrical engineers and some equally high-powered food engineers, then do months of research to figure out what’s unusual about it.”

 Araci sends the robot off to the other room.
 “You’re making a lot of claims and you tell me I don’t have the wattage to check your conclusions.
-I’ll state the obvious; why should I trust you?”
+I’ll state the obvious: why should I trust you?”

 “Because I work for Hestia,” says the woman.
 She rubs her head in an un-feminine way, scrambling her neat hair style.
 “These new meals are going to get us in trouble, but I’m unable to convince anyone we should stop the project.
 Your investigation will make an impression.”

-The woman produces a meal box from... somewhere.
-It is virtual sleight-of-hand, if such a thing could exist.
+The woman holds up a meal box.
 “I’ve sent you one of these.
 When you get it, you’ll be able to prove what I’m about to show you.”
-It doubles in size, then changes to a cutaway view showing a starburst pattern of food cavities, channels, pumps, valves, and electronics.
+The box doubles in size, then changes to a cutaway view showing a starburst pattern of food cavities, channels, pumps, valves, and electronics.
 A chip throbs with a blue outline.

 “This chip, the one outlined in blue, is a new concept for meals.
 It’s full-blown artificial intelligence.
 It doesn’t make the meal sing or dance.
 It just solves problems - like any other AI.
-But it does two special things: first, it confirms the food preparation process is going according to plan.
+But it does two special things.
+First, it confirms the food preparation process is going according to plan.
 If not, it adjusts the recipe to recover.
 Second, it sends that learning to our server.”

 Araci sits down.
 The woman puppet takes a step closer and also sits, a chair materializing under her.
 A perfectly smooth animation; Araci forgot he was talking to thin air.

-“I assume all Hestia meals communicate with network,” says Araci.
+“I assume all Hestia meals communicate with the network,” says Araci.

 “True.
 But we only collect what’s legal.
 Privacy laws restrict what can be recorded.
 This new meal dodges that restriction.
 It doesn’t record the actions from the user; it records the actions of the AI.
 The AI responds to the oven and the user.
 See the difference?”